Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Asymptotics

-The first condition of A-i requires existence of the central moments of order $4+\varepsilon $, $ \varepsilon >0 $ arbitrarily small.
-The second condition is a uniform coordinate-wise weak dependence assumption in the sense of Wu's physical dependence measure, so that the impact when replacing in $ Y_{tj} $ the lag $\ell$ innovation $ \epsilon_{t-\ell} $ by some i.i.d. copy is of magnitude $ \ell^{-\beta} $ in the $ L_q $-norm.
+The first condition of A--i requires existence of the central moments of order $4+\varepsilon $, $ \varepsilon >0 $ arbitrarily small.
+The second condition is a uniform coordinate--wise weak dependence assumption in the sense of Wu's physical dependence measure, so that the impact when replacing in $ Y_{tj} $ the lag $\ell$ innovation $ \epsilon_{t-\ell} $ by some i.i.d. copy is of magnitude $ \ell^{-\beta} $ in the $ L_q $--norm.